sthomen/pymdcms/README.md

 There's a small demo-applet in the `apps/test.py` file, and it should be enough to get you started.

-Applets are required to implement the `dispatch` method, but other than that you're free to do what you like.
+Applets are required to implement the `dispatch` method and to accept two parameters to `__init__`; these are the ConfigParser object and the Menus.
+Other than that you're free to do what you like.

+There is also a convenience superclass `applet.Applet` that you may use if you like (but it is not mandatory), which defines mako template rendering methods (for now).

+Use `Applet.add_template_dir()` to add a template directory where you want to store your app-specific templates to the lookup, and then just return `self.render("template_file", dict)` where dict is a dictionary of template variables.
+Don't forget to call `Applet.__init__`.

 If an applet sets an object property named `metadata` to be a dictionary, it will be merged with the page metadata and you are able to override variables just like the markdown pages.
+You can even override your own "content" variable which actually is where the value retuned from the `dispatch` method is set.

 <small>Last updated: ${date}</small>